Classical Piano

 Arminé Karapetian Donato

-Arminé Karapetian Donato was born in Armenia where she studied piano at Yerevan State Conservatory and received her music degrees in performance under Professor Amalia Bayburtian.
+Arminé Karapetian Donato was born in Armenia where she studied piano at Yerevan State Conservatory and received her music degree in performance and teaching under Professor Amalia Bayburtian.
 She has performed across Eastern Europe and Russia as a solo performer and in group and chamber collaborations and has been a guest artist in numerous music festivals.
 Highlights of Arminé's performing career include the first public performances of Chebotarian's Six Pieces on Folk Melodies, which was dedicated to her, and Chtchyan's Piano Concerto.
 She also was the recipient of the First Prize at the Khachaturian Competition in Yerevan.
-She performs regularly with the Lichtenburg Trio.
+She performed with the Lichtenburg Trio.
 Apart from her performing, Armine has taught piano with the Cambridge Community Schools, worked with the Boston Ballet School and also maintains an active private studio.

 Hisako Hiratsuka